sean-kintone/shepherd-react-tutorial/README.md

 ## Get Started

-First, let's clone the [sean-kintone/shepherd-react-tutorial](https://github.com/sean-kintone/shepherd-react-tutorial) repo and go inside the folder.
+First, let's clone the [sean-kintone/shepherd-react-tutorial](https://github.com/sean-kintone/shepherd-react-tutorial) repo!  🚀
+Then go inside the folder.

 Once you are inside the folder, let's install the dependencies!